lindaspellman/cse212-final/3-trees.md

                 return right_height + 1
 ```
 #### Finding the Size
 The size() and empty() operations can be conducted using the same code.
+They both perform at a speed of O(1).
 ``` python
 def size(node):
     if node is None: